-3. Argentine Limited Liability Companies
+1. Argentine Limited Liability Companies

-A limited liability company ("sociedad de responsabilidad limitada") must have at least two quotaholders and a maximum of 50 quotaholders.
+In the case of the limited liability company ("sociedad de responsabilidad limitada") the shareholders are named quotaholders.

 As in the case of a corporation, liability of the partners or quotaholders (capital stock in limited liability companies is divided into "quotas") is limited to the amount of their capital contributions in the company; nevertheless, there may be exceptions to this rule.